Steckmaestro/QlikHierarchyFilterpane/README.md

 Known issues/improvements:
 - Sorting (asc/desc) not working properly as of today
 - Anything that causes rerender resets the tree to the original state (e.g. collapses certain branches)
+- As of now we don't support more than 1000 nodes in your hierarchy.

 Hope this is appreciated by someone!

+Updates:
+2019-03-14 - Rewrote some code that generates the tree, so selections work more correct.